lockss/lockss-rtd-manual/docs/sysadmin/os-updates.rst

 *  When security-related updates are released for the Linux kernel (which requires rebooting the machine) or other installed software packages.

-Your system may be set up for automatic updates or your system administrator may have policies for which packages can be udpated and when.
+Your system may be set up for automatic updates or your system administrator may have policies regarding which packages can be udpated and when.

 If you wish to update software packages manually, select your operating system below and follow the instructions as ``root`` [#fnroot]_: